Skip to content

 Before you do any testing, you need to settle on a test platform—or, more accurately, platforms.
 Our recommendation: Do it in stages.

 Start by installing the new OS on a clean, wiped Mac, iPhone, or iPad.
-These systems should be dedicated to testing, not actually in production use.
+These systems should be dedicated to testing, not in production use.
 As much as possible, configure the test platform as you would any new production computer or device, with your standard Wi-Fi and other settings, then run it through your suite of tests.

 2) Start with the OS Itself